-But the real question is, what are the differences between WordPress and Drupal, to think that they are both CMS that have been in the web over the years?
+But the real question is, what are the differences between WordPress and Drupal, to think that they are both CMS that have been on the web over the years?

-Here are the things that will enlighten you whether to use WordPress or Drupal.
+Here are the things that will enlighten you about whether to use WordPress or Drupal.

-The world’s most popular CMS released in May 27, 2003 with more than 40,000 plugins available to choose from, its learning curve is very easy great for beginners, bloggers and even businesses.
+The world’s most popular CMS was released on May 27, 2003, with more than 40,000 plugins available to choose from, its learning curve is very easy and great for beginners, bloggers, and even businesses.
 When you go over the dashboard, everything you see in it is self-explanatory, WordPress was made to use by everyone, it does not require you to have knowledge in hard coding.

 • Full standards compliance